 YouTube Djembe Tuning Lesson

 YouTube browsing led me to a most fantastic tutorial on tuning my djembe.
 It is in multiple learning modes -- aural and visual with actual demonstration.
 Even better, the drum teacher REPEATS the process.
 Since mechanical skills are not my forte, I need all the repetition I can get.
 Yes, one can replay a YouTube video ad nauseum, but at least by having the method shown two times, I am saved some clicking around on the computer and frustration with waiting or dragging for the right part.

-All the instruction I had received prior to discovering this YouTube required that one use a sturdy stick, such as a drumstick for the procedure.
-The video contributor, mollyandboy, shows how EASILY it can be done using the sturdy stick and
+The video contributor, mollyandboy, shows how EASILY it can be done using the sturdy drumstick and

 a vice grip!

 Instructions on how to tune a djembe.
 Approximately three and a half minutes of CLEAR, GOOD instruction.

 Vice-Grip Method of Tuning a Rope-Tuned Djembe:

 Put vice-grip on the last knot.
 Loosen up the tuning rope.

 Look at the next 2 vertical rope strands.

 Pull loose rope end UNDER those 2 verticals.